FREE UK DELIVERY & RETURNS

 Deciding the design for your perfect jewellery piece is a road of almost infinite pathways.
-Ultimately you must love the way the piece looks but also think about the realities.
+It is important that you love the way the piece looks but also useful to think about the future.
 Everyone wants a beautiful piece of jewellery that will stand the test of time.
-A loose, or even worse, lost gemstone is every girl’s, guys and even jeweller’s nightmare.

 Settings are the ways in which jewellers secure stones into the metal base of a given piece of jewellery.
 As you browse through the Gemondo site, you will see an array of settings described on each piece.
 There are many different kinds of settings to choose from and to ensure you get the right setting for your jewellery we’ve explained a few that we use at Gemondo below.